ricniew/ibm-itcam-silent-config/README.md

     -m    Configuration mode [yn, yndiag, diag].
 Only relevant for action "-a config" yn= Data collector (DC) is configured to communicate with the ITCAM Agent
               only (ITM/APM WebSphere Agent).
           yndiag= Data collector (DC) is configured to send data to the ITCAM Managing server (MS) and to the ITCAM Agent.
-Function *CreateAmVariables* must contain the correct values for your environment (MS server host and home directorsy).
+Function "CreateAmVariables" must contain the correct values for your environment (MS server host and home directorsy). diag= Data collector (DC) is configured to send data to the ITCAM Managing server (MS) ONLY.
-          diag= Data collector (DC) is configured to send data to the ITCAM Managing server (MS) ONLY.
-Function "CreateAmVariables" must contain the correct values for your environment (MS server host).
+              Function "CreateAmVariables" must contain the correct values for your environment.

     -e    Deployment environment [prod, stage].
 Only relevant for action=config.
 Used to verify which ITCAM Managaing Server host needs to be used in case of a "-m [diag, yndiag]" configuration (set in function "CreateAmVariables").

     -v    Version to configure/unconfigure.
 Only relevant for action "-a [config, unconfig]"

     -f    Version to migrate from (old version).
 Only relevant for action "-a migrate"

     -t    Version to migrate to (new version).
 Only relevant for action "-a migrate"